Label Inference Attacks against Node-level Vertical Federated GNNs: Evaluation of the Proposed Attack

 \subsection{Ablation Study on Attack's Components}

 In this section, we present an ablation study to show the importance of each component that composes our solution.
-We conducted the ablation study using the GCN architecture in a scenario where the attacker has {\em full knowledge}.
-To assess BlindSage's performance, we considered three different configurations whose results are reported in Table~\ref{tab:ablation}.
+We conducted the ablation study using the GCN architecture in a scenario where the attacker has {\em basic knowledge}.
+To assess BlindSage's performance, we considered three different configurations with results reported in Table~\ref{tab:ablation}.
 In the first one, we disabled the training of the server model approximation $g'$ by freezing the randomly initialized parameters.
 Correctly approximating the server model is, of course, essential since the attack matches the gradients to be able to extract the label information.
 However, this is also a very expensive task for the attack.
 Thus, we assess the importance of training this approximation model in our ablation study.
 As we can see from Table~\ref{tab:ablation}, the training of $g'$ using the matching loss plays a crucial contribution to the performance of the complete solution.
 The accuracy dropped to around 50\% when using the solution in which the training of $g'$ is frozen.

 In the second configuration, we removed the application of the \textit{softmax} function to test its contribution to the attack performance.
 From the results, we can see that since the loss $l$ presented in Section~\ref{sub:threatModel} is calculated by applying the \textit{softmax} activation on the predictions, using only the one-hot encoding is not enough to obtain similar adversarial gradients $\nabla W'$ to match $\nabla W$.
 This causes a non-negligible detriment in the attack performance, thus confirming the crucial role of the \textit{softmax} function in our attack design.
-Moreover, we can notice how this is especially true for the Polblogs dataset.

 As stated in Section~\ref{sec:attack-concept}, similarly to what was done in~\cite{sucholutsky2021soft}, we applied a one-hot encoding on the label after each iteration to improve the attack performance.
 The remaining configuration verifies the contribution of the one-hot encoding of the $SynLabels$ after the final loop of a given epoch.
-The results also prove the advantage given by the one-hot encoding before performing the attack on the final performance.
-Interestingly, the results perfectly align with those obtained in~\cite{sucholutsky2021soft}.
+The results also show the advantage given by the one-hot encoding before performing the attack on the final performance.